UTSW Urology Residency Mission

 - FPMRS (ACGME)

 - Pediatric Urology (ACGME)

 - Urologic Oncology (SUO)

 Overall, approximately 50 percent of our graduates go on to additional fellowship training with recent graduates pursuing training in pediatrics, oncology, endourology, and urethral reconstruction/prosthetics.

 Residents are permitted ample opportunity to develop their clinical and surgical skills within a supervised environment, while developing the confidence to practice independently.

 Residents spend clinical rotations in a variety of hospital settings.
 This allows for a very varied clinical experience, with the opportunity to interact with patients with complex urological conditions, presenting from all corners of society both locally and throughout the North Texas region and beyond.
-The Department feels strongly that having exposure to busy tertiary hospital settings (William P. Clements Jr. University Hospital and Children’s Medical Center), large county hospitals (Parkland and John Peter Smith), and a Veteran’s Hospital that draws from the entirety of North Texas will allow trainees the experiences they need to flourish once completing their training.
+The Department feels strongly that having exposure to busy tertiary hospital settings (William P. Clements Jr. University Hospital and Children’s Medical Center Dallas), large county hospitals (Parkland and John Peter Smith), and a Veteran’s Hospital that draws from the entirety of North Texas will allow trainees the experiences they need to flourish once completing their training.
 We have multiple robot systems at our affiliated hospitals including a dual console Si robot at Children's Medical Center, two dual console Si robots at the Veterans Affairs Medical Center, two dual console Xi systems at Parkland, two dual console (one Xi, one Si) systems at John Peter Smith, and 2 dual console Si systems, 1 dual console Xi system, and 1 SP system at Clements University Hospital.

 - Clements University Hospital